telerik/blazor-docs/components/grid/selection/rows.md

 ### Basics

 * You can get or set the selected rows through the `SelectedItems` property.
-It is a collection of rows from the [Grid's `Data`]({%slug grid-data-binding%}).
+It is a collection of the [Grid's `Data`]({%slug grid-data-binding%}) model.
 * You can use the `SelectedItems` collection in two-way binding.
 You can predefine the selected item for your users through the two-way binding of the `SelectedItems` property.
 The collection will be updated by the Grid when the selection changes.
-* The `SelectedItems` collection persists across paging operations.
-Changing the page will keep it populated and you can add more items to the selection.

 ### Selected Rows When Data Changes

 When the Grid `Data` collection changes, the `SelectedItems` collection has the following behavior:

-* When you update an item in the Grid, which is selected, you must make the same update in the `SelectedItems` collection through the Grid [editing events]({%slug components/grid/editing/overview%}).
+* When you update a selected item in the Grid, you have to make the same update in the `SelectedItems` collection through the Grid [editing events]({%slug components/grid/editing/overview%}).
-* When you delete an item in the Grid, which is selected, it will automatically delete from the `SelectedItems` collection.
+* When you delete a selected item in the Grid, it will automatically delete from the `SelectedItems` collection.
+If you are using one-way binding for the `SelectedItems` collection and the [`SelectedItemsChanged` event](#selecteditemschanged), when you delete a selected item, the event fires.
+When you delete all selected items, the `SelectedItemsChanged` event fires with an empty collection.
 * When you create an item in the Grid, and you want to select it with its creation, you should use the Grid [editing events]({%slug components/grid/editing/overview%}).

 ### Selected Rows Equals Comparison